International Conference: The Jack-Up Platform

 Jack-Up Platforms are used for the exploration and operation of offshore oil and gas fields as well as for servicing fixed platforms.
 The dynamic nature of Jack-Up platforms, both in terms of their response to loading in a principally harsh environment and in their changing role as platforms, which are increasingly used for long term assignments, means that although there is a growing body of literature for offshore structures, there are several areas of behaviour relating to the Jack-Up platform which are not well understood.
 This remains a very important issue since these structures contribute to a significant part of offshore engineering activity around the world.

-Significant achievements have been made since the last conference on the Jack-Up platform which was held in September 2013.
-The upcoming conference, which is supported by DNV GL's Noble Denton Marine Assurance & Advisory service line, consists of a series of lectures throughout the two-day period, which will be given by recognised experts from across the world with representatives from leading international organisations.
+Significant achievements have been made since the last conference on the Jack-Up platform which was held in September 2017.
+The upcoming conference, which is supported by DNV GL Noble Denton Marine Services line, consists of a series of lectures throughout the two-day period, which will be given by recognised experts from across the world with representatives from leading international organisations.